v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/auditing-troubleshooting-scenarios.md

     c. **Users** - Click in this box and then select one or more users to display search results for.
 The audit log entries for the selected activity performed by the users you select in this box are displayed in the list of results.
 Leave this box blank to return entries for all users (and service accounts) in your organization.

-    d. **File or folder** - Type some or all of a file or folder name to search for activity related to the file of folder that contains the specified keyword.
+    d. **File, folder, or site** - Type some or all of a file or folder name to search for activity related to the file of folder that contains the specified keyword.
 You can also specify a URL of a file or folder.
 If you use a URL, be sure the type the full URL path or if you just type a portion of the URL, don't include any special characters or spaces.
 Leave this box blank to return entries for all files and folders in your organization.

-4. Click **Search** to run the search using your search criteria.
+5. Click **Search** to run the search using your search criteria.

     The search results are loaded, and after a few moments they are displayed under **Results** on the **Audit log search** page.
 Each to the following sections will provide guidance about things to look for the specific troubleshooting scenario.